-- your life expectancy has been shortened to two years or less - Form 5
+- your life expectancy has been shortened to two years or less (use Form 5)

-- you are at least 55 years old and the total value of the funds in all of your locked-in accounts is less than $20,440 (for applications signed in 2013) - Form 5
+- you are at least 55 years old and the total value of the funds in all of your locked-in accounts is less than 40% of the Year's Maximum Pensionable Earnings (YMPE) (use Form 5)

-- amounts transferred into your locked-in account exceed federal Income Tax Act limits - Form 5
+- amounts transferred into your locked-in account exceed federal Income Tax Act limits (use Form 5)

-- you are a non-resident of Canada and 24 months have passed since the date of your departure from Canada - Form 5
+- you are a non-resident of Canada and 24 months have passed since the date of your departure from Canada (use Form 5)

-- after December 31, 2010, you transferred money into an Ontario life income fund that is governed by the requirements of Schedule 1.1 and, within 60 days of this transfer, you want to withdraw or transfer up to 50% of the total money that was transferred to the Schedule 1.1 LIF - Form 5.2
+- after December 31, 2010, you transferred money into an Ontario life income fund that is governed by the requirements of Schedule 1.1 and, within 60 days of this transfer, you want to withdraw or transfer up to 50% of the total money that was transferred to the Schedule 1.1 LIF (use Form 5.2)

 Please note applications using Form 5 and Form 5.2 must be made directly to the financial institution that administers your Ontario locked-in account, not to the Superintendent of Financial Services.

 - The creditor protection provisions of the Pension Benefits Act no longer apply to any money withdrawn from an Ontario locked-in account and the money may be seized by your creditors.

 - Money withdrawn from your Ontario locked-in account is subject to income tax, which may be withheld at the time the withdrawal is made.